brickbots/framedeck/README.md

 # framedeck
-A Framework mainboard based Cyberdeck
+A Cyberdeck built with the Framework mainboard.